 Total compliance (10 points): Testing of recall procedures should be performed at least every six months.
-(For short season crops where the operation runs 6 months or less throughout the year, only one mock recall is required.)
-Where two mock recalls per year are required, one of the mock recalls should be for packaging material.
-The steps taken to conduct the mock recall, as well as the records utilized to demonstrate the program, is effective and should be consistent with the scenario identified.
-Documentation should indicate the date and time the mock recall was initiated, the product or material chosen, the scenario, amount of product produced, affected lot ID's (date code(s), lot code(s), etc.). amount located, percent located, time product was located and time mock recall was completed.
-Scenario should be varied to provide experience in a range of conditions: some examples include customer complaints for foreign materials, test results (buyer, government, in-house) detecting issues such as pathogens, pesticide residues, etc. Mock recall documentation should include copies of documentation that support the traceback scenario from the affected finished good lot through to the production run(s) affected and therefore showing if other lots are affected and which other customers might have received affected lot(s).
+(For short season crops where the operation runs 6 months or less throughout the year, only one mock recall is required and should include primary packaging (where applicable)).
+Where two mock recalls per year are required, one of the mock recalls should include the primary packaging as part of the exercise (not required for operations not using or handling primary packaging).
+The steps taken to conduct the mock recall, as well as the records utilized to demonstrate the program are effective and should be consistent with the scenario identified.
+Documentation should indicate the date and time the mock recall was initiated, the product or material chosen, the scenario, amount of product produced, affected lot ID's (date code(s), lot code(s), etc.), amount located, percent located, time product was located and time mock recall was completed.
+Scenario should be varied to provide experience in a range of conditions that are likely to occur; some examples include customer complaints for foreign materials, test results (buyer, government, in-house) detecting issues such as pathogens, pesticide residues, etc. Mock recall documentation should include copies of documentation that support the traceback scenario from the affected finished good lot through to the production run(s) affected and therefore showing if other lots are affected and which other customers might have received affected lot(s).
 Checks should be carried out to ensure that contact details exist for the affected customers.
 Documentation should also include any "lessons learned" from the mock recall process.
-GAP related organizations (for example (farm and crew)) operations may create a mock scenario where they receive information from a client indicating there is a problem that warrants a recall, another alternation GAP mock scenario is that the grower is informed of a problem with an input that may warrant a recall e.g. some form of crop contamination.
-They should show how they know which lots were affected and the associated records of agricultural inputs, they should also be able to show who the field was harvested by and where the harvest crops were sent to.
+GAP related organizations (for example (farm and crew)) operations may create a mock scenario where they receive information from a client indicating there is a problem that warrants a recall.
+An alternate GAP mock scenario is that the grower is informed of a problem with an input that may warrant a recall e.g. some form of crop contamination.
+They should show how they know which lots were affected and the associated records of agricultural inputs, they should also be able to show who the field was harvested by and where the harvested crops were sent to.
 If an Organization (for example, a grower) opts to use a customer's recall program to meet the requirements of this question then the Organization can also use a valid mock recall from the customer that shows that the recall system has been properly tested.
 This mock recall would only cover the relationship between the Organization and the customer who has provided the mock recall example.